 3. Make Smart Food Choices

 Planning meals is a fool-proof tip for keeping the whole family healthily fed, even on your busiest days.
-Many parents find it helpful to write down seven-day meal plans before going to the grocery store.
-Knowing what you will cook before you shop can save you a good deal of time in your schedule.
-Establishing the grocery list in advance can also wind up saving the family money, as it reduces your urge to wander the aisles and make impulse purchases.
+Many parents find writing down seven-day meal plans before going to the grocery store is helpful.
+Knowing what you will cook before you shop can save you time in your schedule.
+Establishing the grocery list in advance can also save the family money, reducing your urge to wander the aisles and make impulse purchases.

-For snacking, it is wise to invest in high-protein snacks like yogurt, nuts, and cheese.
+For snacking, investing in high-protein snacks like yogurt, nuts, and cheese is wise.
 To help encourage the kids to snack wisely, keep these healthy options at their eye level in the pantry or refrigerator so that they can grab the snacks themselves.
-They will enjoy this added element of independence—even if they still need a little help opening the package.
+They will enjoy this added element of independence—even if they still need help opening the package.

 4. Stay Hydrated

 Keeping hydrated is an excellent way to set the family up for wellness.
-In particular, senior citizens in the family can struggle with dehydration because aging can sometimes result in reduced perception of thirst.
-To help older members of your family stay hydrated, invest in a supply of dishwasher-safe reusable tumblers and bottles to make hydration more accessible.
-Also, it can be helpful to consume fruits with high water content, such as watermelon, strawberries, and cantaloupe.
+In particular, senior citizens in the family can struggle with dehydration because aging can sometimes result in a reduced perception of thirst.
+To help older family members stay hydrated, invest in a supply of dishwasher-safe reusable tumblers and bottles to make hydration more accessible.
+Also, consuming fruits with high water content can be helpful, such as watermelon, strawberries, and cantaloupe.

-These family-friendly health efforts are examples of how a little effort can go a long way.
-Kids, parents, and grandparents all have the opportunity to take simple steps toward both short- and long-term wellness, setting everyone up for a healthy and happy future.
+These family-friendly health efforts exemplify how a little effort can go a long way.
+Kids, parents, and grandparents can take simple steps toward both short- and long-term wellness, setting everyone up for a healthy and happy future.